openweb3-io/miniapps/apps/docs/platform/theming.md

 of components that mimic native elements but also the adoption of the parent application's color scheme.

-Mini Apps are provided with colors that currently match those used in the Telegram application.
+Mini Apps are provided with colors that currently match those used in the Openweb3 application.
 These colors should be utilized by Mini Apps to ensure a consistent and native look.

 ## Retrieving

 ### Launch Parameter

-Telegram Mini Apps provides theming data through a launch parameter known as [tgWebAppThemeParams](launch-parameters.md#tgwebappthemeparams).
+Openweb3 Mini Apps provides theming data through a launch parameter known as [tgWebAppThemeParams](launch-parameters.md#tgwebappthemeparams).
 This parameter represents a serialized JSON object containing a list of optional properties, with each property describing one of the palette colors.